Dark Mode Light Mode

 Dress code and etiquette for entering the Lalish temple

 At almost every religious site, it is advised to dress moderately.
 Before entering, you will have to take off your shoes.
 Your feet will probably get wet, so bringing a small towel is smart.
-You’re also allowed to walk on your socks, so bringing a pair of extra socks is smart.
+You’re also allowed to walk on your socks, so bringing a pair of extra socks is a good idea.

 From my experience, it is allowed to take photos of everything.
-One thing that was not allowed was to bring my professional camera inside the tunnels in the main temple; oddly enough, only photos shot on mobile phones were allowed.
+One thing that was not allowed was to bring my professional camera inside the tunnels in the main temple; oddly enough, only mobile phones were allowed inside.

 One Last Insight About Lalish

-I’ve been told that the oddly shaped cones you see around the temple are made so that when you see them from above, they look like stars.
+I was told that the oddly shaped cones around the temple are made so that when you see them from above, they look like stars.
 This way, the temple is connected to the universe above.
 It’s just one of those things that really adds to the mystic vibe of this place.

 Lalish yazidi iraq kurdistan temple religious group middle east lalish temple 2 copyright www.
 Moving jack.
 Com • lalish